 Katie Burns, M.Ed.

-Coordinator, IMPACT Credentials
+Coordinator, Grants

-Katie Burns has been in education for more than 10 years.
+Katie Burns has been in education for more than 12 years.
 As an elementary and middle school teacher in San Joaquin County, she served students in grades four through eight.
 Katie has been an active proponent of project based and inquiry learning, and has worked as a leader to create and implement PBL curriculum in local schools.
 She has also served as a mathematics instructional coach and is an active volunteer in Science Olympiad, as well as other STEM-focused ventures.
+Before becoming the Grants Coordinator at TCSJ, Katie was a Coordinator for the IMPACT Teaching Credential Program.